-Moore's BFA programs are designed to cultivate each student's creative talents, and provide the technical and professional skills essential to building a successful career in the visual arts.
+For those seeking a Bachelor of Fine Arts (BFA) degree from Moore.
+Choose from nine undergraduate programs and an array of minors, all designed to cultivate each student's creative talents and provide the technical and professional skills essential to building a successful career in art or design.

 For those seeking a Master of Fine Arts (MFA) or Master of Arts (MA) from Moore.
 Our co-ed Graduate Studies programs in Art Education with an Emphasis in Special Populations and Socially Engaged Art are open to students from all backgrounds, and continue and build upon Moore’s rich legacy of esteemed and progressive education.

 Post-Baccalaureate in Art Education